 This sustainable project is open to volunteers and interns as a means of imparting ecological skills, wisdom, and resources as to inspire further ecological planetary action.

 When and where will it be built?

 When: Following our upcoming “Indigiegogo Tawantinsuyu Eco-Temple campaign” the construction is set to be commenced in mid- 2014.

-Where: On Juan Gabriels privately owned land of 190m squared in the San Pedro Association 25 minutes from the historic center of Cusco,
+Where: On Juan Gabriels privately owned land of 190m squared in the San Pedro Association 25 minutes from the historic center of Cusco, Peru.

 How will we go about building a temple?

-Using a mixture of natural building techniques, earthbag (superadobe), earthship designs of and applying recycled materials where necessary, the Tawantinsuyu Temple will present a positive model of urban sustainable development.
-We will establish a natural building volunteer program, in which we will create a collaborative team of building and natural building design professionals that will lead volunteers in the construction.
-We intend to create a integrated learning experience that is valuable for both volunteers and the local indigenous community.
-We are also looking into offering various certifications and/or school credit.
-As we raise funds, we hope to be able to provide lodging and meals for full time staff and volunteers.
-We intend to host a steady flow volunteers for one month or more at a time.
+Using a combination of natural building techniques, earthbag (super adobe), super adobe, and cob the Tawantinsuyu Temple will present a positive model of urban sustainable development.
+We will establish a natural building volunteer program and internship program in which natural building experts will lead our group in a collaborative and inspirational building process.
+We intend to create a integrated learning experience that is valuable for both global volunteers and the local indigenous community.

 - water catchment and gray water system